 In 1986 the Dampier to Perth gas pipeline was laid through the Reserve and the raised track used during construction of the pipeline was subsequently paved as a footpath and cycleway.
 In the 1990s another track was created along the northern boundary of the Reserve to allow the laying of Water Corporation pipework.
 The Reserve had also been used as a receiving point for drainage, including road and property runoff.

 The northern portion on the landward side of the path now retains significant freshwater from numerous springs and stormwater outlets and has become a woodland swamp.
 The southern portion on the river side of the dual-use path is still influenced by tidal flood from the Swan River and contributions from the stormwater overflows from the wetland, thus creating a brackish wetland system.
-Two artificial lakes were constructed between 1990 to early 2000 to enhance the aesthetic value of the Reserve while providing a permanent water habitat for fauna and flora.
+Two artificial lakes were constructed in 2000 (the eastern Primary Lake) and 2001 (the western Secondary Lake) to enhance the aesthetic value of the Reserve while providing a permanent water habitat for fauna and flora.

 Currently, the main purpose of the Reserve is conservation; however it is also used for recreation, including walking/jogging, cycling and canoeing.
 The foreshore of the Reserve is also used by recreational fishers.

 Vegetation and Structure

 Prior to European settlement the vegetation at the Reserve would likely have supported sedgeland in the low-lying floodplain with the more permanently wet areas supporting a Swamp Paperbark woodland with an understorey of sedges.
 A community of Flooded Gum would likely have occurred close to the river at either end of the Reserve where the floodplain narrows.
 In the upland areas of the Reserve there would likely have been a Marri-Banksia woodland.